Bracckets/DataSci/README.md

 - **Case Study 1 – YouTube and TikTok Shorts Analysis:** Investigate if views drives engagement in both YouTube and TikTok.
 - **Case Study 2 – S&P 500 Time Series Analysis and ARIMA Forecasting:** Simple forcasting on Standard and Poor's historical dataset, validated by the an api call to true data from yfinance api.
 - **Case Study 2b – S&P 500 Time Series Analysis and ARIMA & XGBoost Forecasting:**: Slightly improved the model with using XGBoost to train on the ARIMA residuals and then add to the model.
 Sort of a compensation for market shock.
-- **Case Study 2c – S&P 500 Intra-Day Votality Estimation Using Garman-Klass and Z-Score Normalization**: This analysis employs two cornerstone techniques: the Garman-Klass (GK) Estimator to capture the true daily price dispersion (turmoil), and a Z-Score normalization method to identify current volatility regimes.
+- **Case Study 3 – S&P 500 Intra-Day Votality Estimation Using Garman-Klass and Z-Score Normalization**: This analysis employs two cornerstone techniques: the Garman-Klass (GK) Estimator to capture the true daily price dispersion on asset (turmoil), and a Z-Score normalization method to identify current volatility regimes.
 Used on data from yfinance from 2010 to present day.
-- **Case Study 3 – Riyadh Aiport Traffic 150k record analysis:** coming soon...
+- **Case Study 4 – Riyadh Aiport Traffic 150k record analysis:** coming soon...

 ---